 This gives the result -0.699812061.

-Further information and examples of the Excel T.Inv function are provided on the Microsoft Office website.
+For further information and examples of the Excel T.Inv function, see the Microsoft Office website.

 If you get an error from the Excel T.Inv function this is likely to be one of the following:

 |#VALUE!||-||Occurs if one or both of the supplied arguments are non-numeric.|